Beckman History, Family Crest & Coats of Arms

 - James J. Beckman, American politician, Mayor of Marquette, Michigan, 1944-48

-- Frank J. Beckman, American Democrat politician, Candidate for New York State Assembly from Erie County 7th District, 1929
+- Frank J. Beckman, American Democratic Party politician, Candidate for New York State Assembly from Erie County 7th District, 1929

-- Frank Beckman, American Democrat politician, Delegate to Democratic National Convention from Michigan, 1968
+- Frank Beckman, American Democratic Party politician, Delegate to Democratic National Convention from Michigan, 1968

 - Clifford Beckman, American politician, Socialist Labor Candidate for Presidential Elector for California, 1972